laughedelic/bioinformatics-summer-school-2014/Readme.md

 This repository contains materials related to my participation in the [Bioinformatics Summer School 2014](http://bioinformaticsinstitute.ru/summer2014) in St. Petersburg.
+See the [Miniconference page](http://bioinformaticsinstitute.ru/summer2014/miniconf).

+These slides are in Russian.
+For the English version check out my talk at [IWBBIO-2014](https://github.com/ohnosequences/IWBBIO-2014/tree/master/bio4j).

 ----